Bayley (wrestler): Raw Women's Champion (2016–2017)

-At Battleground on July 24, Bayley made her main roster debut in a one-off appearance as Sasha Banks' mystery tag team partner, defeating Charlotte and Dana Brooke.
-Her official main roster debut came on the August 22 episode of Raw, being established as part of the brand by Raw general manager Mick Foley and challenging the Raw Women's Champion Charlotte to a title match; she refused and instead forced her protégé Brooke to face her, whom Bayley defeated.
+At Battleground on July 24, Bayley made her main roster debut in a one-off appearance as Banks' mystery tag team partner, defeating Charlotte and Dana Brooke.
+She made her official main roster debut on the August 22 episode of Raw, being established as part of the brand by Raw general manager Mick Foley and challenging the Raw Women's Champion Charlotte to a title match; she refused and instead forced her protégé Brooke to face her, whom Bayley defeated.
 At Clash of Champions on September 25, Bayley failed to win the championship from Charlotte in a triple threat match, which also included Banks.
 At Hell in a Cell on October 30, Bayley defeated Brooke.
 At Survivor Series on November 20, Bayley survived alongside Charlotte Flair as members of Team Raw, but was attacked by Flair after the match.

-On January 2, 2017, Bayley defeated Jax to become the #1 contender for Flair's Raw Women's Championship.
-At the Royal Rumble on January 29, Bayley failed to win the title from Flair.
+On the January 2, 2017, episode of Raw, Bayley defeated Jax to become the number one contender for Flair's Raw Women's Championship, but failed to win the title at Royal Rumble on January 29.
 She earned a rematch after she, Cesaro and Sheamus defeated Flair, Gallows and Anderson the next night on Raw, with Bayley pinning Flair.
-Two weeks later on the February 13 episode, Bayley defeated Flair in the main event to win the Raw Women's Championship after an assist from Banks.
-At Fastlane on March 5, Bayley retained the title against Charlotte due to a distraction from Banks, in turn giving Charlotte her first pay-per-view loss.
+On the February 13 episode of Raw, Bayley defeated Flair in the main event to win the Raw Women's Championship after an assist from Banks.
+At Fastlane on March 5, Bayley successfully defended the title against Charlotte due to a distraction from Banks, in turn giving Charlotte her first pay-per-view loss.
 At WrestleMania 33 on April 2, she retained the title against Charlotte, Banks and Jax in a fatal four-way elimination match.
 At Payback on April 30, Bayley lost the title to Alexa Bliss, ending her reign at 76 days.
-On June 4 at Extreme Rules, she failed to regain the title in a kendo stick on a pole match.
-In July, Bayley again became the #1 contender for the championship after defeating Banks and was slated to face Bliss at SummerSlam on August 20, but she suffered a separated shoulder injury which left her unable to perform.
+She invoked her title rematch at Extreme Rules on June 4, but was unsuccessful in a kendo stick on a pole match.
+In July, Bayley again became the number one contender for the championship after defeating Banks and was slated to face Bliss at SummerSlam on August 20, but she suffered a separated shoulder injury during a match against Jax, which left her unable to perform.
 Bayley returned from her injury on the September 18 episode of Raw to help Banks fend off Bliss and Jax.
 At No Mercy six days later, she lost a fatal five-way match for the Raw Women's Championship.